ranLotan/monada-cargoai-integration/README.md

 # monada-okargo-integration
-Integration components to connect Okargo into the Monada application
+Integration components to connect Cargoai into the Monada application

 Server code can be tested using:
 ```